-In Samoa it's traditional for the wedding dress to be constructed of tapa cloth that is made from mulberry bark and decorated in block printed geometric designs.
+In Samoa it's traditional for the wedding dress to be constructed of tapa cloth made from mulberry bark and decorated in block-printed geometric designs.
 Not your cup of tea?
-Try a bias cut gown with a tropical tone-on-tone motif.
+Try a bias-cut gown with a tropical, tone-on-tone motif.
 Can't find one?
-Purchase a draped bias cut gown; have it shortened to mid-calf or higher in the front and ankle length in back.
-Wear a ginger lei, and tie a sarong of local design and fabric around your hips (see sketch) or have a delicate pastel tropical print chiffon overlay made to be worn over a straight silhouette gown.
+Purchase a draped, bias-cut gown; have it shortened to mid-calf or higher in the front and ankle length in back.
+Wear a ginger lei and tie a sarong of local design and fabric around your hips (see sketch); or have a delicate pastel, tropical-print chiffon overlay made to be worn over a straight-silhouette gown.

 For your wedding simply add a chapel length mantilla style veil of chantilly lace to finish off your look or have a lace border added to your blush and fluffy double-layered waist length veil reminiscent of the wedding of Apollonian and Michael from the movie The Godfather.
 Be sure to wear the veil during the dancing of the tarantella.